-Your local AKC dog club is a great resource.
 Many clubs offer educational seminars and health clinics.
-It’s also a good place to start if you plan to compete in competitive events with your dog.
+It’s also a good place to start if you plan to participate in competitive events with your dog.

-All purebred dogs were developed with a purpose in mind.
-Find activities that will encourage your dog to fulfill her breed’s purpose.
+Find activities that will encourage your dog to fulfill their breed’s purpose.
 The AKC offers many performance events geared toward specific breeds.

-Your children can have fun and learn more about dogs and dog care by participating in AKC Junior Showmanship events.
-Through the National Junior Organization, your child can compete in conformation and performance events, attend seminars, and earn scholarships.
+Your children can learn more about dogs and dog care by participating in AKC Junior Showmanship events.
+Through the National Junior Organization, your child can compete in conformation and performance events, attend seminars, and even earn scholarships.

-If you plan to breed or show your dog, you will want to find a knowledgeable person in the breed to show you the ropes.
-A mentor can be an invaluable source of experience and information, and can help make your “novice” days much easier.
+If you plan to breed or show your dog, find an experienced person in the breed to show you the ropes.
+A mentor can make your “novice” days much easier.